docs Self-service account recovery administrator's guide

 2. Secret key

-3. API hostname
+3. API host name

-*Please note that the Duo Admin API is only available with certain Duo plans.
+Note: The Duo Admin API is only available with certain Duo plans.
 According to Duo, this API is automatically available to paying Duo Premier, Duo Advantage, and Duo Essentials plan customers and new customers with an Advantage or Premier trial.

 Connect to OneLogin

 The first thing you’ll need to do is configure self-service permissions.
-If you need to review the specifics, click here to navigate back to that section.

 You’ll also need to gather three pieces of information from OneLogin: